Give us a missed call on

 • Restaurants: 5% of turnover

 To be eligible for the Composition Scheme, businesses must have an annual turnover below ₹1.5 crore (₹75 lakh for special category states).
-GSTR-4 fits into this scheme by providing a simple quarterly reporting mechanism for these taxpayers.
+For service providers and suppliers of services eligible under Section 10(2A), the turnover limit is ₹50 lakh.
+GSTR-4 fits into this scheme by providing a simple annual reporting mechanism for these taxpayers.

 For example, a small restaurant with an annual turnover of ₹1 crore would pay 5% GST on its turnover under the Composition Scheme, significantly simplifying its tax calculations and reporting.